 Switch Default PHP Version for CLI

-You can use update-alternatives command to set the default PHP version.
-Use this tutorial to read more details about switching PHP version for CLI and Apache.
+You can use an `update-alternatives` command to set the default PHP version.
+Use this tutorial to read more details about switching the PHP version for CLI and Apache.

 sudo update-alternatives --config php

 There are 4 choices for the alternative php (providing /usr/bin/php).
 Selection Path Priority Status ------------------------------------------------------------ * 0 /usr/bin/php8.1 81 auto mode 1 /usr/bin/php5.6 56 manual mode 2 /usr/bin/php7.4 74 manual mode 3 /usr/bin/php8.0 80 manual mode 4 /usr/bin/php8.1 81 manual mode 5 /usr/bin/php8.2 82 manual mode Press